js1019/PlanetaryModels/visual/README.md

 We note that JOB, pOrder are the inputs while you run this application; nproc denotes the number of processes; nth denotes the n-th modes of the current run.

-It is not difficult to visualize modes using paraview vector plot.
+It is not difficult to visualize modes using paraview vector plots.
 We recommend [this tutorial](https://www.youtube.com/watch?v=cygVdhn-kG0).